NAVEX Global / Our Code of Conduct - Doing the Right Things Right

 Situations involving ethics can be complicated, and sometimes it is difficult to know what to do.
 We want you to have the resources you need to make good choices on the job every day.
 Our Code of Conduct is designed to point you to NAVEX Global's standards and expectations as well as the people who are available to help you.

 We comply with all laws that apply to our business.
-We also take steps to ensure client needs and regulatory requirements are met, such as providing team member training and evaluating our products and services.
+We also take steps to ensure customer needs and regulatory requirements are met, such as providing team member training and evaluating our products and services.

 We conduct business around the world, so our policies may sometimes differ from local laws, rules, cultural norms and regulations.
 Where there appears to be a conflict, you should typically comply with the more restrictive requirement.
-However, if a cultural norm violates our core values or if the right course of action is not clear, contact your manager, human resources, the legal department or the chief compliance officer for guidance.
+However, if a cultural norm violates our core values or if the right course of action is not clear, contact your manager, human resources, the legal department or the chief risk and compliance officer for guidance.

 Q: What if I'm facing a situation that is not covered in Our Code of Conduct?

-A: Our Code of Conduct can’t address all of the issues that may arise at work.
+A: Our Code of Conduct can’t address all the issues that may arise at work.
 If you’re ever unsure of the right course of action, check our policies.
 If the answer is still unclear, it’s always appropriate – in any situation – to ask for help.
 Start with your manager or any of the resources identified in Our Code.

-Who Must Follow Our Code of Conduct?
+Q: Who must follow Our Code of Conduct?

-Our Code applies to every NAVEX Global team member.
+A: Our Code applies to every NAVEX Global team member.
 Business partners and third parties are an extension of our organization, and their behavior can have a direct impact on our reputation.